alex-truby/water-doc-db/README.md

 Compact, and the other is an imaginary water rights agreement.
 These documents will be queried and used as reference in the generative responses output when using the sample queries.

-NOTE: These two documents should *already* be included in the data base.
+NOTE: These two documents should *already* be included in the database.
 Before re-adding these documents, you can check this by running:

 ```bash